qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Creates a new point layer with a given number of random points, all of them within a given extent.

-A distance factor can be specified, to avoid points being too close to each other.
+A minimum distance can be specified, to avoid points being too close to each other.

 ``Default menu``: :menuselection:`Vector --> Research Tools`